Electron $g-2$ corrections from axion dark matter: Introduction

 For axion-electron interactions, strong constraints are placed on masses between $0.1$ and $10\,\text{keV}$ by the underground electron recoil experiments such as XENON1T \cite{XENON:2019gfn} and XENONnT \cite{XENON:2022ltv}, while for masses above $10\, \text{keV}$, strong constraints are from radiative decays of axion dark matter via a one loop electron diagram \cite{Ferreira:2022egk}.
 For masses below $0.1\,\text{keV}$, the constraints on the axion-electron coupling $g_{ae}$ are dominated by the resulting energy loss of red-giant branch stars, which has been updated to $g_{ae}<1.3\times10^{-13}$ \cite{Capozzi:2020cbu}.

 In this work we constrain the axion dark matter interaction with the electron by computing the effects of a cold axion background on the electron magnetic dipole moment.
 As it was pointed out recently in \cite{Evans:2023uxh}, ultra light bosonic dark matter corrects the value of $g-2$ of the electron substantially due to the high occupancy number of the background field.
 It was shown that the corrections become larger for lower masses, allowing for a constraint on the dark photon kinetic mixing parameter of $\chi<7.1\times10^{-11}\left(m_{\gamma'}\over10^{-14}\,\text{eV}\right)$.
-This being the strongest constraints on dark photon dark matter for a dark photon masses $m_{\gamma'}$ below $10^{-14}\,\text{eV}$.
+This being the strongest constraint on dark photon dark matter for dark photon masses $m_{\gamma'}$ below $10^{-14}\,\text{eV}$.

 In the same spirit, we expect constraints on the axion-electron coupling.
-By assuming a naive mapping $\chi\leftrightarrow g_{ae}$, we estimate the constraint to be of the order of $g_{ae}\lesssim10^{-11}\left(m_a\over10^{-14}\,\text{eV}\right)$, which is competitive with current constraints for masses close to $10^{-15}\,\text{eV}$, and becomes even stronger for lower masses.
+We could estimate a constraint to the axion-electron coupling from the naive mapping $\chi\leftrightarrow g_{ae}$.
+However, as scalar have zero spin, the $g-2$ corrections should be suppressed by the axion velocity.
+As shown in our results, we get the constraint to be $g_{ae}\lesssim4.48\times10^{4}\left(m_a/\text{eV}\right)$, which is competitive with current constraints for masses close to $10^{-17}\,\text{eV}$, and becomes even stronger for lower masses.
 We also take this opportunity to include in our analysis other dark matter candidates with a standard Yukawa type interaction.

 This article is organized as follows: in Sec. \ref{formalism} we discuss the formalism for the loop correction inspired by QFT techniques at finite temperature and give a fairly general discussion on the corrections to the electron-photon vertex in the presence of a background.
 In Sec. \ref{results}, we apply this formalism for the case of an axion dark matter background.
-We consider axions with both a derivative term interaction and also a pseudo-scalar Yukawa interaction with the electron\footnote{Although in the literature both interaction are considered as equivalent, this is only guaranteed to be true for on-shell vertices.}.
+We consider axions with both a derivative term interaction and also a pseudoscalar Yukawa interaction with the electron\footnote{Although in the literature both interaction are considered as equivalent, this is only guaranteed to be true for on-shell vertices.}.
 We also consider a dark scalar interacting with a Yukawa coupling.
 In Sec. \ref{pheno} we compute the cyclotron and spin frequency of an electron in a uniform magnetic field, and compare our results with an updated measurement of these observables in a penning trap.
 We finally conclude in Sec. \ref{conclusion}.